Intersex

+Opponents are often uncomfortable with the idea of associating PCOS with intersexuality due to the stigma and marginalization that intersex communities experience.
+There are also many who feel that the inclusion of PCOS as an intersex variation would be a denial of womanhood towards women with PCOS.
+This stance is criticized for its lack of acknowledgment of transgender men and non-binary people with PCOS, as well as its implication that intersex women are not women.
+A major intersex organization, interACT, includes PCOS in their list of intersex variations, and takes the stance that people with PCOS can be considered intersex.
+They also clarify, however, that they are not an authority on what can "count" as intersex.
+Despite their stance on PCOS inclusion, interACT generally sticks to the 1.7% estimate when stating the prevalence of intersexuality.

 Terms used to describe intersex people are contested, and change over time and place.
 Intersex people were previously referred to as "hermaphrodites" or "congenital eunuchs".
 In the 19th and 20th centuries, some medical experts devised new nomenclature in an attempt to classify the characteristics that they had observed, the first attempt to create a taxonomic classification system of intersex conditions.
 Intersex people were categorized as either having "true hermaphroditism", "female pseudohermaphroditism", or "male pseudohermaphroditism".
 These terms are no longer used, and terms including the word "hermaphrodite" are considered to be misleading, stigmatizing, and scientifically specious in reference to humans.
 In biology, the term "hermaphrodite" is used to describe an organism that can produce both male and female gametes.
 Some people with intersex traits use the term "intersex", and some prefer other language.
 In clinical settings, the term "disorders of sex development" (DSD) has been used since 2006, a shift in language considered controversial since its introduction.

 Intersex people face stigmatization and discrimination from birth, or following the discovery of intersex traits at stages of development such as puberty.
 Intersex people may face infanticide, abandonment, and stigmatization from their families.
 Globally, some intersex infants and children, such as those with ambiguous outer genitalia, are surgically or hormonally altered to create more socially acceptable sex characteristics.
 This is considered controversial, with no firm evidence of favorable outcomes.
 Such treatments may involve sterilization.
 Adults, including elite female athletes, have also been subjects of such treatment.
-Increasingly, these issues are considered human rights abuses, with statements from international and national human rights and ethics institutions (see intersex human rights).
+Increasingly, these issues are considered human rights abuses, with statements from international and national human rights and ethics institutions.
 Intersex organizations have also issued statements about human rights violations, including the 2013 Malta declaration of the third International Intersex Forum.
 In 2011, Christiane Völling became the first intersex person known to have successfully sued for damages in a case brought for non-consensual surgical intervention.
 In April 2015, Malta became the first country to outlaw non-consensual medical interventions to modify sex anatomy, including that of intersex people.